 The phrase “Lucky we live Hawaii” is a common local expression.
 It’s a reminder to be grateful for the natural beauty surrounding us, something that’s easy to overlook amid life’s daily hustle.
-Whether you were born here or just visiting, the sunsets are one of the perks.
+Whether you were born here or just visiting Hawaii, the sunsets are one of the perks.
 As a sunset photographer, I’ve captured my fair share of stunning shows.
 The colors, the light reflecting off the ocean – each sunset is unique.
 But it’s also easy to take for granted when you see it every day.
 The expression helps us pause and appreciate the fact that we get to experience this island paradise.

-Are Hawaii sunsets better?
+Are Hawaii sunsets just better?

 Hawaii sunsets hit differently.
 They’re intensely colorful with deep shades of red, magenta, blue and violet often dotted or streaked with swaths of clouds.
 Plus, isn’t everything better when you’re lounging on the beach with your favorite people?
 As a local sunset photographer I may be biased but science is on my side.
 A combination of unique attributes make Hawaii sunsets are extra special.
 Here’s why –